Misha Mitrofanov: Partnership with Lu

-2016–17 season
+2016–17 season: Debut of Lu/Mitrofanov

 Mitrofanov teamed up with Audrey Lu in May 2016.
 Making their international debut, the pair placed twelfth at an ISU Junior Grand Prix (JGP) event in the Czech Republic in September 2016.
 Their season came to an end in November, after Mitrofanov dislocated his shoulder at the Midwestern Sectional Championships.
 He underwent shoulder surgery and resumed training after six months.

-2017–18 season
+2017–18 season: U.S. Junior national champion

 Lu/Mitrofanov placed fifth at both of their JGP assignments.
 In January, they won the junior pairs' title at the 2018 U.S. Championships; they ranked first in both segments and outscored the silver medalists by 17.74 points.
 In March, the pair placed fifth (sixth in the short program, fourth in the free skate) at the 2018 World Junior Championships in Sofia, Bulgaria.

-2018–19 season
+2018–19 season: Senior international debut

 Making their senior international debut, Lu/Mitrofanov won silver at the 2018 CS U.S. International Classic in mid-September, and then placed fifth at the 2018 CS Nebelhorn Trophy.
 They were invited to two Grand Prix events, the 2018 NHK Trophy and 2018 Internationaux de France, where they placed seventh and sixth, respectively.
 Debuting at senior Nationals at the 2019 U.S. Championships, they placed sixth.